Christmas lights photography: how to capture nighttime displays in all their glory

 A few other tips

 White balance: Christmas displays are essentially strings of LED lights, meaning you may need to change your camera’s white balance to ‘tungsten’ or ‘incandescent’, usually denoted by a light bulb icon.
-This will remove the yellowish hue (colour temperature) that may be found on images shot on Auto (AWB) or the daylight setting.
+This will remove the yellowish hue (colour temperature) that may be found on images shot on Auto (AWB) or the daylight setting when shooting under artificial lights.

 Add some sparkle: While you can use a cross screen filter to add starburst effects to lights, it can even be done in-camera without the need for a filter.
 When zooming in on lights on a tree, try using a small aperture (f/18 or smaller) to reduce the light entering the camera to a minimum.